XeiroCompleted/XeiroCompleted/README.md

 - 👋 Hi, I’m @XeiroCompleted
-- 👀 I’m interested in ... creating bots on discord.
+- 👀 I’m interested in ... learning what github is for, and what I can do here once I figure that out.
-- 🌱 I’m currently learning ... not sure yet
+- 🌱 I’m currently learning ... not sure yet.
-- 💞️ I’m looking to collaborate on ... creating bots lol
+- 💞️ I’m looking to collaborate on ... not sure.
 - 📫 How to reach me ...
 Xeiro7#4355

 <!---